-Book-Entry Only System: The Depository Trust Company, New York, New York ("DTC") will act as securities depository for the 2024 Series EF Bonds.
-See Appendix O - "The Depository Trust Company and Book-
+Book-Entry Only System: The Depository Trust Company, New York, New York ("DTC") will act as securities depository for the 2025 Series CD Bonds.
+See Appendix O - "THE DEPOSITORY TRUST COMPANY AND

-Entry" herein.
+BOOK-ENTRY" herein.

-Security: The 2024 Series EF Bonds are special obligations of the Community Development
+Security: The 2025 Series CD Bonds are special obligations of the Community Development Administration political subdivision, the Administration or the Department.

-Administration (the "Administration"), a unit of the Division of Development Finance of the Maryland Department of Housing and Community Development (the "Department"), payable solely from the revenues and assets of the Administration pledged therefor under the Bond

-Resolution (as defined herein).
+(the "Administration"), a unit of the Division of Development Finance of the Maryland Department of Housing and Community Development (the "Department"), payable solely from the revenues and assets of the Administration pledged therefor under the Bond Resolution (as defined herein).

 The Administration has no taxing power.
-The 2024 Series EF Bonds do not constitute a debt of the State of Maryland, any political subdivision thereof, the Administration or the Department, or a pledge of the faith, credit or taxing power of the State, any such political subdivision, the Administration or the Department.
+The 2025 Series CD Bonds do not constitute a debt of the State of Maryland, any political subdivision thereof, the Administration or the Department, or a pledge of the faith, credit or taxing power of the State, any such